Supporting New Zealand small businesses for 5 years.

 Some businesses have a pretty good idea of what their needs will be in the future.
 Growth is easy to predict in some industries.
 Or a big contract or opportunity might come into effect at a certain date.

 In those cases, a business knows with some confidence that an expansion will be in order.
 That expansion may require a sizeable loan.
 However, a poor credit history could have a significant impact on the terms of that loan.
+Maintaining a strong business credit score is crucial for securing favorable loan terms, as lenders use the business credit score to assess borrowing risk.
 A small loan could be a good way to improve credit scores and make sure the big loan is more favourable.
+Having a comprehensive business plan is also important when applying for larger loans, as it demonstrates the viability and financial health of the business.

 You could justify an equipment loan, including the upgrade of old equipment.